ericmbernier/ericmbernier/README.md

 <h2 align="center">:wave: Hi there!
 I'm Eric.</h2>

-:snake: With a solid background in Java and C#, I'm an experienced software engineer who's found a particular love for all things Python!
+:snake: I started my career writing software in Java and C# but nowadays I have a love for all things Python!

 :video_game: I make small [video games](https://ericbernier.com/games) in my free time, though very slowly these days.